More Like This

 However, a 2021 study by Anderson Economic Group (PDF) ascertains that driving an EV can cost substantially more than a conventional vehicle.
 It’s a controversial conclusion but not entirely unfounded.

-It assumes much charging at commercial locations rather than at home and that you make a healthy salary that accounts for wasted value.
+It assumes that there is much more charging at commercial locations than at home and that you make a healthy salary that accounts for wasted value.
 At the same time, you wait for your car to charge.

 The story is much rosier for those who charge at home, but Anderson wisely amortizes the almost $2,000 cost of a Level 2 charger, which most EV owners will have.